 Federal Workers’ Compensation and Social Security disability payments might help if you become unable to work.
 But the payments are limited and you may not qualify for them.

 Many applicants for Social Security disability benefits are turned down.
 And Workers’ Comp pays only if you’re injured on the job.
 If you become disabled in some other way, you’re out of luck.

-Please contact Alex Seleznev via our online contact form for more information.
+Please contact Judith Barnhard via our online contact form for more information.

 Councilor, Buchanan & Mitchell (CBM) is a professional services firm delivering tax, accounting and business advisory expertise throughout the Mid-Atlantic region from offices in Bethesda, MD and Washington, DC.